4.1 Overview

 4.1.7 Neutral Density Slits for Spectroscopy

 The use of the 31X0.05NDA, 31X0.05NDB, and 31X0.05NDC neutral density slits are supported with both the MAMA first order and echelle gratings.
-These slits are nominally 31 × 0.05 arcseconds in size, and have throughput reduction factors of roughly 6, 14, and 33, respectively, and are implemented in both APT and the STIS ETC. At this time their use with the PRISM remains "available-but-unsupported."
+These slits are nominally 31 × 0.05 arcseconds in size, have throughput reduction factors of roughly 6, 14, and 33, respectively, and are implemented in both APT and the STIS ETC. At this time, their use with the PRISM remains "available-but-unsupported."
 Additional information can be found in 31X0.05ND(A-C) Apertures.